-Sources: MarineTraffic; and AMRO staff calculations.
+Sources: MarineTraffic: and AMRO staff calculations.
 Note: The series are presented as a two-week moving sum.
 Data until July 17, 2022.

-- 10. On the flipside, a softening in demand due to high inflation could provide time to ease the stress in shipping capacity.
+10. On the flipside, a softening in demand due to high inflation could provide time to ease the stress in shipping capacity.
 Especially in the case of the United States and Europe, high inflation could weigh on demand and take some pressure off shipping capacity and freight rates around the time that China clears its production and shipping backlogs.
-Worse, a sharp pullback in consumer demand globally against the strong inventory build-up over the past year could lead to a sharp correction in freight rates. - 11.
-However, supply-side shipping constraints also remain prevalent and could take time to overcome.
+Worse, an abrupt pullback in consumer demand globally against the strong inventory buildup over the past year-a supply glut phenomenon known as the "bullwhip effect"-could lead to a sharp correction in freight rates.7

+11. However, supply-side shipping constraints also remain prevalent and could take time to overcome.
 For example, the US economy is facing a labor crunch in the trucking industry, which is keeping cargo idle at port terminals and weighing on port productivity (Miller and others 2022).
 The global imbalance in the supply of container boxes also persists, with the United States maintaining large amounts of empty containers despite some decline this year (Figure 9).
 Likewise, the more prevalent slow steaming becomes, amid the surge in fuel costs, the longer ships and container boxes are held up at sea, which then contributes to the shortage of available ships at ports.
-These supply-side issues keep shipping capacity tight and, consequently, vulnerable to any resurgence in demand. - 12.
-China's ongoing dynamic zero-COVID policy and the drawn-out war in Ukraine could exacerbate the supply-side constraints in container shipping.
-Specifically: - Aside from the impact on container boxes, recurring lockdowns in China could cause intermittent disruptions to domestic labor supply and hold back the flow of vessels at ports.
-This scenario occurred during the lockdowns in Shanghai and other cities in March-May 2022, when the shortage of truck drivers, owing to stringent interprovincial travel measures, worsened congestion at the Port of Shanghai despite keeping port staff onsite (Pilkington and Rechtschaffen 2022). - The war in Ukraine could make it difficult for shipping companies to move crew in and out of Ukraine, while Western sanctions on Russia could complicate payments to Russian seafarers.
-Russia and Ukraine are vital to the global shipping workforce, accounting for 10.5 percent and 4 percent, respectively (ICS 2022).
-The lack of seafarers could drive up wages and increase vessel operating costs, especially if shipping demand is sustained.
+These supply-side issues keep shipping capacity tight and, consequently, vulnerable to any resurgence in demand.

+China's ongoing dynamic zero-COVID policy and the drawn-out war in Ukraine 12. could exacerbate the supply-side constraints in container shipping.
+Specifically:

+Aside from the impact on container boxes, recurring lockdowns in China could cause intermittent disruptions to domestic labor supply and hold back the flow of vessels at ports.
+This scenario occurred during the lockdowns in Shanghai and other cities in March-May 2022, when the shortage of truck drivers, owing to stringent interprovincial travel measures, worsened congestion at the Port of Shanghai despite keeping port staff onsite (Pilkington and Rechtschaffen 2022).